Comcx/Nano/README.md

 - **(Overview:**

-  Like Lisp, Nano use lists to express any expression.
+  Like Lisp, Nano uses lists to express any expression.
 However, Nano is curry supported by default.
   For example:
   `(+ 1 2)`
   will be parsed as